Trace Moments of the Sample Covariance Matrix with Graph-Coloring: Abstract

 \section{Abstract}

 Let $\bm{S}_{p,n}$ denote the sample covariance matrix based on $n$ independent identically distributed $p$-dimensional random vectors in the null-case.
-The main result of this paper is an expansion of trace moments and power-trace covariances of $\bm{S}_{p,n}$ simultaneously for both high- and low-dimensional data.
-To this end we develop a graph theory oriented ansatz of describing trace moments as weighted sums over colored graphs.
-Specifically, explicit formulas for the highest order coefficients in the expansion are deduced by restricting attention to graphs with either no or one cycle.
-The novelty is a color-preserving decomposition of graphs into a tree-structure and their seed graphs, which allows for the identification of Euler circuits from graphs with the same tree-structure but different seed graphs.
-This approach may also be used to approximate the mean and covariance to even higher degrees of accuracy.
+The main result of this paper is an explicit expansion of trace moments and power-trace covariances of $\bm{S}_{p,n}$ simultaneously for both high- and low-dimensional data.
+To this end we expand a well-known ansatz of describing trace moments as weighted sums over routes or graphs.
+The novelty to our approach is an inherent coloring of the examined graphs and a decomposition of graphs into their tree-structure and their \textit{seed graphs}, which allows for some elegant formulas explaining the effect of the tree structures on the number of Euler-tours.
+The weighted sums over graphs become weighted sums over the possible seed graphs, which in turn are much easier to analyze.